Khader Abu-Seif

-Khader Abu-Seif (خضر أغامي أبو سيف; חאדר אגאמי אבו סייף; born c.
-1988) is a Palestinian copywriter known for his LGBT rights activism.
+Khader Agami Abu-Seif (خضر أغامي أبو سيف; חאדר אגאמי אבו סייף; born c.
+1988) is an Israeli/Palestinian copywriter known for his LGBT rights activism.

-Life
+Biography

 Khader Abu-Seif was born c.
-1988 to a Palestinian Muslim family from Jaffa.
-His grandparents grew up as Palestinians before the formation of the state of Israel.
-Abu-Seif was raised in Jaffa and is an Arab citizen of Israel.
+1988 to a Palestinian Arab Muslim family from Jaffa, Tel Aviv, Israel.
+His grandparents grew up as Arab Palestinians in the British Mandate of Palestine before the formation of the state of Israel.
+Abu-Seif was raised in Jaffa and is an Arab citizen of Israel but also identifies as a Palestinian.

-Abu-Seif works as a copywriter and works for Time Out Tel Aviv.
+Abu-Seif is a copywriter and works for Time Out Tel Aviv.
 In 2015, Abu-Seif was one of three gay Arab activists profiled in the documentary film Oriented.
 In March 2016, he was featured as "Celebration #109", an exhibit by photographer Xavier Klaine.

+Abu-Seif currently works in public relations for the Tel Aviv-Yafo Municipality, where he has been involved in various communications and media efforts.
+In 27 September 2023, he and his husband, Aviv Agami, welcomed their first child, a son named Albi, born through surrogacy in the United States.
+The couple decided to expand their family and began the surrogacy process abroad, launching a crowdfunding campaign.
+With significant help from friends, family, and the public, they were able to finance the procedure.
+As an Arab citizen of Israel and a Jewish Israeli, Abu-Seif and Agami expressed their hope to raise their child in an environment of love, peace, and acceptance, reflecting their shared commitment to coexistence and challenging societal norms.